 Main Content Start

-Here at NWACC, we provide students with a road map to obtain your associate degree in Respiratory Therapy.
+As an NWACC student, you're provided a road map to obtain your Associate Degree in Respiratory Therapy.

-an online application in the Spring for Fall admission.
+program through an online application in the spring for fall admission.

 - The RT program faculty do not recommend taking additional courses while enrolled in the RT program.

-- RT students will attend day-time technical classes on the NWACC Bentonville campus and will be required to take the courses in sequence.
+- RT students will attend day-time technical classes at the NWACC Bentonville campus and are required to take the courses in sequence.

 - All RT courses require the use of computers and NWACC’s learning management system: